Transacted Message in JMS

 deliveryMode - the delivery mode to use

-priority - the priority for this message
+priority for this message

 timeToLive - the message's lifetime (in milliseconds)